netdata/netdata/docs/tutorial/longer-metrics-storage.md

 For more information about how to pan charts to view historical metrics, see our documentation on [using charts](../../web/README.md#using-charts).

-And if Netdata is now using more resources than you'd like, view our [performance guide](../Performance.md) for details on how to optimize your installation.
+And if you'd now like to reduce Netdata's resource usage, view our [performance guide](../Performance.md) for our best practices on optimization.